SRCH2/srch2-ngn/documentation/docs/tutorial.md

 1. Clone the tutorial application project from our [`hello-srch2-android-sdk` Github repository](https://github.com/SRCH2/hello-srch2-android-sdk).
 To do this from the command line you can simply enter following git command:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`git clone https://github.com/srch2-android/hello-srch2-android-sdk.git`
 2. Open Android Studio and from the File menu option (or the Quick Start menu) select 'Import Project' choosing the root folder of the cloned project: ![Opening the cloned Hello SRCH2 Android SDK application project][tutorial-010]
 3. With a device connected (running Ice Cream Sandwich (API 4.0) or above)--*currently hardware emulation does not support the SRCH2 Android SDK*--from the Run menu option select 'Run app'.
-4. Once the app has launched, enter some characters in the text input field at the top of the screen and you should instantly see search results: <br>
+4. Once the app has launched, enter some characters in the text input fiseld at the top of the screen and you should instantly see search results: <br>
 <center>![The SRCH2 Android SDK in action!][tutorial-011]</center>
 5. That's it!
 You're now using the SRCH2 Android SDK to power searches in an Android project with the SRCH2 search engine.